And Why It’s NEVER About The Other Person!

 WHY Is People Pleasing So Popular?

-Even though no one likes a people pleaser – a toadying approval seeking brown-noser – people pleasing lives on, it thrives.
+Even though no one likes an approval seeker – a toadying approval seeking brown-noser – people pleasing lives on, it thrives.
 Why is that, do you think?

 The short answer is this: (believing your) insecure thinking